Please fill out this scholarship by the indicated deadline and return to the College of Missions Administrative Assistant.

 These programs of study engage students in one or more of the four Assemblies of God World Missions ministry strategies: reach, train, plant, touch.

-Specialized ICS minors allow students to gain in-depth international experience as they study off campus for one semester:
+Specialized ICS minors allow students to gain in-depth international experience as they study abroad for one semester.
+Each minor consists of 18 credits.

 College of Missions alumni work in a wide range of careers: international & U.S. missions, international education, the local church, urban ministries, not-for-profit organizations, child welfare ministries, and international relief development.
 Graduate study for College of Missions alumni has successfully included: intercultural studies, TEFL, theology, linguistics, social work, organizational leadership, education, public health, marriage and family counseling and individual counseling.